pirinenao/cpp_neural_network/README.md

 ### Model Evaluation Metrics

 The model was trained for 10 epochs (iterations over the entire training dataset), with each epoch taking approximately 63,000 milliseconds (81,000 ms without parallel computing).
-With learning rate set of 0.001, the following metrics were obtained:
+With learning rate of 0.001, the following metrics were obtained:

 - `avg.loss: 0.100203`
 - `accuracy: 96.93%`